Top 10 Smart Agriculture Companies Leading with AI, Autonomous Machinery, and Data-driven Sustainability

-Top 10 Companies in the Smart Agriculture Market
+Top Companies To Watch in the Smart Agriculture Market

 1. Deere & Company

-Deere & Company is a leading manufacturer in the smart agriculture market, producing agricultural machinery integrated with advanced precision farming technologies, autonomous systems, and data analytics platforms.
-The company's product portfolio includes tractors, combines, sprayers, and planters equipped with GPS guidance, machine learning-based See & Spray weed detection and cloud-based farm management software through John Deere Operations Center.
+Deere & Company is a leading producer of agricultural machinery integrated with advanced precision farming technologies, autonomous systems, and data analytics platforms.
+The company's product portfolio includes tractors, combines, sprayers, and planters equipped with GPS guidance, machine-learning-based See & Spray weed-detection, and cloud-based farm-management software through the John Deere Operations Center.

 Deere emphasizes autonomous equipment development, AI-powered crop monitoring, and connectivity solutions enabling real-time decision-making across planting, application, and harvest operations.
 The company is headquartered in Illinois with global manufacturing and distribution serving North America, Europe, Latin America, and Asia-Pacific markets.

-In January 2025, Deere unveiled its second-generation autonomy kit at CES 2025, featuring 16 individual cameras providing 360-degree field visibility for autonomous operation of the 9RX tractor, commercial mowers, and construction equipment (source: www.deere.com).
+In January 2025, Deere unveiled its second-generation autonomy kit at the Consumer Electronics Show (CES), featuring 16 individual cameras providing 360-degree field visibility for autonomous operation of the 9RX tractor, commercial mowers, and construction equipment.

 2. Trimble Inc.